 - Earn a minimum of 6 credits in 300-level or higher courses at EMU in each minor

 - Earn a minimum of 9 credits in 300-level or higher courses at EMU in each major that requires a minor.

 - Earn a minimum of 15 credits in 300-level or higher courses at EMU in each major that does not require a minor

 - Transfer credit will be awarded for courses taken at colleges and universities that are accredited by one of the recognized regional accrediting bodies only if the courses are college-level (equated to 100-level or above at EMU) and the student earned a “C” (or 2.0 on a 4 point scale) or better.
 Transfer credit may be awarded on a case-by-case basis for college-level courses in which a “C” (2.0) or better was earned at institutions outside the U.S. or at non-accredited U.S. institutions; individual departments/schools conduct the internal review of such courses within EMU, and additional documentation may be required.
 Please note: EMU awards only credit for transferred courses; grades are not used to calculate an EMU GPA.

 - Earn a minimum cumulative GPA of 2.0 in courses taken at EMU to graduate.
 In addition, a minimum cumulative GPA of 2.0 must be reached in each major and minor.
-Only courses taken at EMU and those applied to a student’s major or minor will be used to calculate their major and minor cumulative GPAs.
+Only courses a student takes at EMU and those applied to their major or minor are used to calculate their major and minor cumulative GPAs.
 (Note: some programs may require a higher GPA - check with your program advisor.)